 Can you get sounds, too?

-Yes, you can listen to the bird’s songs and calls with audio files pulled from the Cornell Lab’s Macaulay Library, and you can also see the species’ range maps pulled from the Birds of North America Online.
+Yes, you can listen to the bird’s songs and calls with audio files pulled from the Cornell Lab’s Macaulay Library, and you can also see the species’ range maps pulled from the Birds of North America Online. [update 2/8/22: Birds of North America Online is now part of Birds of the World.]
 That’s one of the really cool things about Merlin, being able to pull together many strengths of the Cornell Lab into one tool to help people learn more about birds.

 How do people get Merlin?